-People often ask how to effectively add weights to a calisthenics workout or practice speed and endurance training in one routine.
-Here is a routine you can complete either in one session or broken up into two different workouts in the day.
+People often ask how to add weights to a calisthenics workout effectively or practice speed and endurance training in one routine.
+Here is a routine you can complete either in one session or broken up into two workouts in the day.

 Warm up with a basic pull and push pyramid.
-If you need a rest in between exercise sets, rest with situps and crunches or give yourself a 30 second recovery period.
+If you need a rest between exercise sets, rest with sit-ups and crunches or give yourself a 30-second recovery period.
 Otherwise, keep moving up the pyramid to 10.

-The weight cycle below is the heart of the workout and focuses on strength for bench presses, dead lifts, and weighted pullups.
-The stair crawls are a dynamic core and shoulder chest exercise and the dips are done without weight.
-If you do not have stairs, replace with 50m bear crawls.
+The weight cycle below is the heart of the workout and focuses on strength for bench presses, deadlifts and weighted pull-ups.
+The stair crawls are a dynamic core and shoulder chest exercise, and the dips are done without weight.
+If you do not have stairs, replace with 50-meter bear crawls.

-Part two of the workout is a mix of shuttle runs of 300m (6 x 50m) and a slow jog or biking for two minutes.
+Part two of the workout is a mix of shuttle runs of 300 meters (6 x 50 meters) and slowly jog or bike for two minutes.